ZehsTeam/Lethal-Company-SellMyScrap/README.md

 #### This mod is compatible with the [ShipInventory](https://thunderstore.io/c/lethal-company/p/WarperSan/ShipInventory/) mod.
 <br>

-- You must be landed at The Company building to use sell commands.
+- You must be landed on a moon that has a sell desk (e.g., The Company) to use sell commands.
 <br><br>
 - This mod will NOT sell Gifts, Shotguns, Ammo, and Knives by default.
     - See **Sell Settings** for more info.